-A plan put forward at NAB2004 in Las Vegas calls for broadcasters to form a nationwide consortium to pool their multicast channel bandwidth to offer a viable competitor to the cable TV industry in delivering multichannel television programming.
+A plan put forward at NAB2004 in Las Vegas, NV, calls for broadcasters to form a nationwide consortium to pool their multi-cast channel bandwidth to offer a viable competitor to the cable TV industry in delivering multichannel television programming.

-As outlined by Emmis Communications Chairman and CEO Jeff Smulyan, the dramatic proposal is a way for broadcasters to reclaim lost revenue and re-establish a relationship with audiences that has been severed.
+As enunciated by Emmis Communications Chairman and CEO Jeff Smulyan, the proposal is a way for broadcasters to reclaim lost revenue and re-establish a relationship with audiences that has been severed.

 Speaking at an April 20 news conference, Smulyan reminded broadcasters of the programming resources offered by their networks.
 “If you notice, the cable networks largely are supplied by broadcasters,” he said.
 “Our four networks provide most of the most compelling cable networks.
 So it’s a natural point of marrying between the networks and their affiliates.

-“On the NBC affiliate in Wichita and on channel 3, I provide NBC in high definition, but on channel 3A there’s no reason I can’t provide Bravo, or CNBC on 3B.
-And if I’m the FOX affiliate in New Orleans on channel 8, I provide FOX in high definition, but on 8A I provide FOX News, and on 8B I provide FOX Sports and 8C, FX.
-It’s a natural chance for the networks to distribute product.
-Now, legally we have a right to the product so no matter where the source of the cable network, we have the right to get it.”
+“On the NBC affiliate in Wichita and on Channel 3, I provide NBC in high definition, but on Channel 3A, there’s no reason I can’t provide Bravo or CNBC on 3B.
+And if I’m the Fox affiliate in New Orleans on Channel 8, I provide Fox in high definition, but on 8A I provide Fox News, and on 8B I provide Fox Sports and 8C, FX.
+It’s a natural chance for the networks to distribute the product.
+Now, legally we have a right to the product, so no matter where the source of the cable network, we have the right to get it.”

 Among the broadcasters present at the news conference in support of Smulyan’s proposal were Barrington Broadcasting, Citadel Communications, Clear Channel Communications, E.W.
 Scripps, Fisher Broadcasting, Media General, Meredith, Nexstar Broadcasting Group, Prime Cities Broadcasting, Raycom Media and Sunbelt Communications.